Pillar box: Channel Islands problem

-The advent of the British wayside letter box can be traced to Sir Rowland Hill, Secretary of the Post Office, and his Surveyor for the Western District, and noted novelist, Anthony Trollope.
+The advent of the British wayside letter box can be traced to Sir Rowland Hill, Secretary of the Post Office, and novelist Anthony Trollope, his Surveyor for the Western District.
 Hill sent Trollope to the Channel Islands to ascertain what could be done about the problem of collecting the mail on a pair of islands.
 The problems identified in the Channel Islands were caused by the irregular sailing times of the Royal Mail packet boats serving the islands due to weather and tides.

 Trollope subsequently arrived in Jersey in the early Spring of 1852 and proceeded to survey both islands.
 His recommendation back to Hill was to employ a device he may have seen in use in Paris: a "letter-receiving pillar".
 It was to be made of cast iron, about 1.5 metres high, octagonal in design and painted olive green.
 Trollope estimated that four would be needed for Guernsey and five for Jersey.
 The foundry of Vaudin & Son in Jersey was commissioned to produce them and the first four were erected in David Place, New Street, Cheapside and St Clement's Road in Saint Helier and brought into public use on 23 November 1852.
 Guernsey received its first three pillar boxes on 8 February 1853.

 They were an instant success, despite some obvious problems with rainwater ingress.
 One Vaudin box still stands in Union Street, Saint Peter Port, Guernsey whilst another is in the British Postal Museum & Archive collection in London.